moggieuk/Happy-Hare/doc/calibration.md

     Pass #3: Filament homed to extruder, encoder measured 683.9mm, filament sprung back 3.2mm
     - Bowden calibration based on this pass is 683.4 Recommended calibration reference is 680.2mm.
-Clog detection length: 16.8mm Bowden calibration and clog detection length have been saved for MMU ERCF v1.1sbTODO
+Clog detection length: 16.8mm Bowden calibration and clog detection length have been saved
 ```

 > [!NOTE]